Ej1seven/ReportWeaver/README.md

 # ReportWeaver

-ReportWeaver is a full-stack application designed to streamline the generation and management of reports.
-This repository contains both the frontend (TypeScript/Vite) and backend (Java Spring Boot) components.
+ReportWeaver is a full-stack application designed to automate the retrieval and processing of accessibility reports.
+The backend, built with Java Spring Boot, executes Selenium requests to extract data from the PopeTech accessibility report website.
+Once the data is collected, a Google Sheet is created on the backend using the Google Docs API, and the generated sheet URL is then provided to the frontend for user access.

+The frontend is developed with React and styled using Tailwind CSS, providing a very simple and responsive UI for users to initiate and track report processing.
 ## Table of Contents

 - [Project Structure](#project-structure)